sadeqalkh/Final-Project/README.md

 -	The Walking Horse:

 ![Sketch 2](https://user-images.githubusercontent.com/60816393/78111978-95371280-740e-11ea-8d8c-7868de524df3.jpg)
-My intension in this theme is to simply create a horse that is walking o Third Theme
+My intension in this theme is to simply create a horse which walks to motivate time.

+Third Theme
 -	The Wooden/Cardboard Gear Clock:

 ![Sketch 3](https://user-images.githubusercontent.com/60816393/78112145-d6c7bd80-740e-11ea-9d30-37ac9de5b623.jpg)
+My intension in this theme is to establish the idea of what intrinsically motivates most clocks worldwide.
+The gears from this project will be moving ten revolutions every hour.
+The clock from this project, however, will not be driven by the demonstrated gears.
+In which, the clock in this project will be controlled by a stepper motor.

 ------------------------------------------------------------------------------------------------------------------------------